-A payment instruction executed by the Originator Bank and which is Immediately forwarded to a CSM for forwarding Immediately the same payment instruction to the Beneficiary Bank in accordance with the rules of this Rulebook.
-This payment instruction triggers a settlement obligation versus the Beneficiary Bank unless the payment instruction was unsuccessful and the Funds have not been made available to the Beneficiary
+An SCT Inst Instruction converted into an SCT Inst payment message by the Originator Bank and which is Immediately forwarded to a party in the Interbank Space for forwarding Immediately the same SCT Inst payment message to the Beneficiary Bank in accordance with the rules of this Rulebook.
+This payment message triggers a settlement obligation versus the Beneficiary Bank unless the processing of this payment message was unsuccessful and the Funds have not been made Available to the Beneficiary.

-Term Definition The Single Euro Payments Area (SEPA) is the area where SEPA citizens, companies and other economic actors can make and receive payments in euro, within Europe, whether within or across national boundaries under the same basic conditions, rights and obligations, regardless of their location.
+Term Definition SEPA The Single Euro Payments Area (SEPA) is the area where citizens, companies and other economic actors can make and receive payments in euro, within Europe, whether within or across national boundaries under the same basic conditions, rights and obligations, regardless of their location.
 SEPA is driven by the European Commission and the European Central Bank, amongst others, as a key component of the EU Internal Market.
-SEPA shall be deemed to encompass the countries and territories which are part of the geographical scope of the SEPA Schemes, as listed in the EPC List of SEPA Scheme Countries (see Reference [14]), as amended from time to time.
-SEPA Instant Credit Transfer service providers include SEPA Instant payment service providers, technical service providers Credit Transfer offering technical services for purposes directly linked service provider to the Scheme, the clearing and settlement provider.
-Regulation (EU) 260/2012 establishing technical and SEPA Regulation business requirements for credit transfers and direct debits in euro and amending Regulation (EC) No 924/2009 (the 'SEPA Regulation') A SEPA payment scheme is a common set of business SEPA Scheme rules, practices and standards for the provision and operation of a SEPA payment instrument agreed at interbank level in a competitive environment.
-SEPA Scheme SEPA Scheme Management denotes the administration, compliance and development functions in relation to a Management SEPA Scheme.
-An act that discharges obligations with respect to the Settlement transfer of Funds between Originator Bank and Beneficiary Bank.
-The date on which obligations with respect to Funds Settlement Date transfer between Originator Bank and Beneficiary Bank are discharged.
-Straight-through Processing which is a prerequisite for STP cost efficient handling of credit transfers.
-A legal opinion in the form set out on the website of the Supporting EPC, duly executed by the undertaking's internal or Documentation external counsel in accordance with the Internal Rules.
-The general Terms and Conditions that a bank has with Terms and its Customers and which may contain dispositions about Conditions their rights and obligations related to SCT Inst.
+SEPA shall be deemed to encompass the countries and territories which are part of the geographical scope of the SEPA Schemes, as listed in the EPC List of SEPA Scheme Countries (see Reference [12]), as amended from time to time.
+SEPA Instant Credit Transfer service providers include SEPA Instant Credit Transfer service provider payment service providers, technical service providers offering technical services for purposes directly linked to the Scheme, the clearing and settlement provider.
+SEPA Regulation Regulation (EU) 260/2012 establishing technical and business requirements for credit transfers and direct debits in euro and amending Regulation (EC) No 924/2009 (the 'SEPA Regulation') SEPA Scheme A SEPA payment scheme is a common set of business rules, practices and standards for the provision and operation of a SEPA payment instrument agreed at interbank level in a competitive environment.
+SEPA Scheme Management SEPA Scheme Management denotes the administration, compliance and development functions in relation to a SEPA Scheme.
+Settlement An act that discharges obligations with respect to the transfer of Funds between Originator Bank and Beneficiary Bank.
+Settlement Date The date on which obligations with respect to Funds transfer between Originator Bank and Beneficiary Bank are discharged.
+STP Straight-through Processing which is a prerequisite for cost efficient handling of credit transfers.
+Supporting Documentation A legal opinion in the form set out on the website of the EPC, duly executed by the undertaking's internal or external counsel in accordance with the Internal Rules.
+Terms and Conditions The general Terms and Conditions that a bank has with its Customers and which may contain dispositions about their rights and obligations related to SCT Inst.
 These dispositions may also be included in a specific agreement, at the Participant's choice.
-Data in electronic form which binds other data in Time Stamp electronic form to a particular time establishing evidence that the latter data existed at that time
+Time Stamp Data in electronic form which binds other data in electronic form to a particular time establishing evidence that the latter data existed at that time.